 - 10-minute rapid oral presentations – consist of 5-minute presentations followed by 5

 minute Q/As.
-Grouped with other like presentations, these format is best suited for
+Grouped with other like presentations, this format is best suited for

 recently started projects or projects (Clinical or Research) being contemplated.
 Abstract

-submission for poster presentations should follow the prescribed clinical or research
+submission for rapid oral presentations should follow the prescribed clinical or research

 format.
 Abstracts should include 2 –3 questions for which the authors are seeking